Facepunch/sbox-issues/README.md

 ## Help and Support

 This is not the place for help and support.
-You can ask for help from the community as well as discuss game updates on the official [Discord server](https://discord.gg/sbox) or on the [Facepunch Forum](https://forum.facepunch.com).
+You can ask for help from the community as well as discuss game updates on the official [Discord server](https://discord.gg/sbox).

 ## Security Exploits